 Campo de’ Fiori

-Trastevere also has one of our favorite bakeries for pizza by the slice (“a taglio”) at Renella (Via del Moro 15) – try the pizza with fontina cheese, potatoes, and rosemary.
+Trastevere also has one of our favorite bakeries for pizza by the slice (“al taglio”) at Renella (Via del Moro 15) – try the pizza with fontina cheese, potatoes, and rosemary.
 Trattoria da Enzo is a famous local place in Trastevere for Roman cuisine, at Vascellari 29.
 Here you can also find delicious ancient Roman specialties such as fried artichokes and zucchini flowers.
-If you are gluten free, Mama Eat in Trastevere at Via di San Cosimato 7/9 is one of the best gluten free restaurants in Italy, with an entirely gluten free menu and dedicated kitchen.
+If you are gluten-free, Mama Eat in Trastevere at Via di San Cosimato 7/9 is one of the best gluten-free restaurants in Italy, with an entirely gluten-free menu and dedicated kitchen.

-Although it is not possible to walk as easily from here to the main sites, Trastevere is well connected by the tram that goes to Piazza Venezia.
+Although it is a bit trickier to walk as easily from here to the main sites, Trastevere is well connected by the tram that goes to Piazza Venezia.